 PV failings have serious consequences that extend all the way up to billion-dollar lawsuits and the withdrawal of drugs from the market.
 Pharmaceutical companies face a dilemma.
 What’s more painful, the fines for non-compliance or the cost of doing it right?

 Today, there’s a body of best practice and technology that can significantly reduce the pain of medical literature monitoring in PV, making this dilemma unnecessary.
-In our new whitepaper series, we provide best practice advice and guidance for medical literature monitoring’s three key issues:

 From best practices to algorithms, software to sources, we set out best practice for how medical literature monitoring can be done right – without the cost, time and effort that is such a daunting prospect for many pharmaceutical companies.